Skip to content

 Standard representation

-Standard Cell representation is a common serialization format for cells first described in the tvm.pdf.
-Its algorithm representing cells in octet (byte) sequences begins with serializing the first 22 bytes called descriptors:
+The standard Cell representation is a common serialization format for cells, first described in tvm.pdf.
+Its algorithm serializing cells into octet (byte) sequences begins by serializing the first 2 bytes, called descriptors:

-Next, the 22 bytes store the depth of the refs, i.e. the number of cells between the root of the cell tree (the current cell) and the deepest of the references, including it.
-For example, a cell containing only one reference and no further references would have a depth of 11, while the referenced cell would have a depth of 00.
+Next, 2 bytes store the depth of the refs, i.e., the number of cells between the root of the cell tree (the current cell) and the deepest reference, including it.
+For example, a cell containing only one reference and no further references would have a depth of 1, while the referenced cell would have a depth of 0.

-Finally, for every reference cell the SHA-256 hash of its standard representation is stored, occupying 3232 bytes per each such cell and recursively repeating the said algorithm.
-Notice, that cyclic cell references are not allowed, so this recursion always ends in a well-defined manner.
+Finally, for every referenced cell, the SHA-256 hash of its standard representation is stored, occupying 32 bytes per referenced cell, recursively repeating the said algorithm.
+Note that cyclic cell references are not allowed, so this recursion always terminates in a well-defined manner.

-If we were to compute the hash of the standard representation of this cell, all the bytes from steps above would be concatenated together and then hashed using SHA-256 hash.
-This is the algorithm behind HASHCU and HASHSU instructions of TVM and respective Cell.hash() and Slice.hash() functions of Tact.
+If we were to compute the hash of the standard representation of this cell, all bytes from the above steps would be concatenated together and then hashed using the SHA-256 hash function.
+This is the algorithm behind the HASHCU and HASHSU instructions of TVM and the respective Cell.hash() and Slice.hash() functions of Tact.

 Bag of Cells